Pittsburgh vs. North Carolina NCAA Football Odds, Plays and Insights | November 11, 2021

 North Carolina Stats and Trends

-- North Carolina has played nine games, with four wins against the spread.
+- In North Carolina's nine games this season, it has four wins against the spread.

-- North Carolina's games this season have eclipsed the over/under six times in nine opportunities (66.7%).
+- North Carolina's games this year have hit the over six times in nine opportunities (66.7%).

-- This year the Tar Heels have 12 turnovers, two fewer than the Panthers have takeaways (14).
+- The Tar Heels have turned the ball over 12 times, two fewer times than the Panthers have forced turnovers (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.